patricia-ternes/LMS_annotations_extractor/README.md

 2. **Upload** the raw LMS/PsychoPy log file using the `Browse Files` button or `Drag\Drop` in grey box.
 3. **Variables:** use the dropdown boxes to navigate and select the desired values, then click `Submit`.
 4. **Outputs:** click `Download Output` to download the outputs.
+5. **Repeat:** if you have more than 1 file to process, you can repeat steps 1-4
+6. **Clean:** after finish, you can clean the input/output data from Streamlit by clicking the `Clean Data` button.
+   - Note this step is not necessary once Streamlit stores data in memory and *they get deleted immediately as soon as they’re not needed anymore*.
+See more [here](https://docs.streamlit.io/knowledge-base/using-streamlit/where-file-uploader-store-when-deleted).

 ## Instructions: Jupyter Notebook